-In this section, we discuss lessons learned from the design and evaluation of EXPLORESELF as well as the limitations and future work.
+In this section, we discuss lessons learned from the design and implementation of EXPLORESELF as well as from the user study.
+We also reflect on the implications for better supporting LLM-guided self-reflection in a long-term and inclusive setting.